-- The Code of Practice on Treasury Management requires the Council to set performance indicators to assess the adequacy of the treasury management function over the year.
+- 6.4 The Code of Practice on Treasury Management requires the Council to set performance indicators to assess the adequacy of the treasury management function over the year.
 The Chief Finance Officer has therefore set 8 local indicators, which are believed to add value and assist the understanding of the main prudential indicators.
-These indicators are: - Debt Borrowing rate achieved against the average appropriate SONIA rate. - Investments Investment rate achieved against the average appropriate SONIA rate. - Average rate of interest paid on the Councils Debt this will evaluate performance in managing the debt portfolio to release revenue
+These indicators are: - Debt Borrowing rate achieved against the average appropriate SONIA rate.\ - Investments Investment rate achieved against the average appropriate SONIA rate.\ - Average rate of interest paid on the Councils Debt this will evaluate performance in managing the debt portfolio to release revenue savings.

-- savings.

 - Amount of interest on debt as a percentage of gross revenue expenditure.

 - Limit on fixed interest rate investments

 - Limit on fixed interest rate debt

 - Limit on variable rate investments

 - Limit on variable rate debt

+- \See paragraph 5.6 above

-6.5 The 8 indicators are shown below:
+- 6.5 The 8 indicators are shown below:

 2022/23 2023/24 2024/25

 Target Target Target

 Debt - Borrowing rate achieved less than less than less than

 i.e. temporary borrowing (loans SONIA rate SONIA rate SONIA rate

 of less than 1 year)

-^{}See paragraph 5.6 above
+See paragraph 5.6 above

-2022/23 2023/24 2024/25

-Target Target Target
+2022/23 Target 2023/24 Target 2024/25 Target

-Investment rate achieved Greater than SONIA rate Greater than SONIA rate Greater than SONIA rate
+Investment rate achieved Greater than Greater than Greater than

+SONIA rate SONIA rate SONIA rate

-^{}See paragraph 5.6 above
+\See paragraph 5.6 above